swissup/swissup.github.io/m2/extensions/navigationpro/ui/menu-items-tree.md

 Item to Import  | Category item to import
 Parent item     | Imported item will be added as a child of selected item

+### Mass Edit

+When click this button - [Mass Edit Popup](/m2/extensions/navigationpro/ui/menu-items-mass-edit/) will be shown.

 #### Next up
 {:.no_toc}